bookofproofs/bookofproofs.github.io/_sources/history/20th-century/ribenboim.md

 * In addition to writing many books, Ribenboim has edited a number of 'Collected Works' of his fellow mathematicians.
 * Ribenboim has received a wide range of honours for his outstanding contributions to research and for the outstanding books he has written.
 * Let us end by quoting from two reviews of My numbers, my friends , a book which both in title and content say much about Ribenboim's mathematical loves.
+* And this book more than rewarded my anticipation!
+Ribenboim is now retired, and treats us to a delightful survey of a few of his favourite numbers ...
 * Its coverage is vast: although much of the material in the lectures can be found in number theory textbooks, Ribenboim has integrated and consolidated so much related material from the literature that each lecture sparkles from its new treatment.

 Born 13 March 1928, Recife, Pernambuco, Brazil.